VikingQueen85/LVL5-Mission-04/README.md

 Reasoned Output: Upon concluding the assessment, Amara recommends one or more appropriate policies and clearly explains the reasoning behind each recommendation, referencing the user's input and the applied business rules.
 Technology Stack:
 AI: Google Gemini API (via @google/generative-ai SDK) provides the core conversational intelligence and decision-making based on prompted instructions.
 Backend: Node.js with Express serves as the API layer, securely handling communication with the Gemini API and relaying messages to/from the frontend.
+Winston for structured logging.
 Frontend: React (built with Vite) provides the user interface for the chat interaction, displaying messages and capturing user input.
 Containerization: Docker and Docker Compose are used to package the frontend (served by Nginx) and backend services into portable containers, managing their build, networking, and deployment for easy portability.
 This application demonstrates how a generative AI model, guided by specific instructions and business rules within a prompt, can function as a specialized virtual consultant within a standard web application architecture.